Ansatz

 Returns:

-Circuit ansatz for a single Givens excitation
+Circuit ansatz for a single Givens rotation

 Return type: